yosevu/shadow-blog/README.md

-# shadow-static
+# shadow-blog

-A minimal, single-page blog starter built with shadow-cljs, Reagent, and Tailwind CSS.
+A minimal, single-page blog starter built with shadow-cljs, styled with Tailwind CSS, and client-side rendered with Reagent.

 ## Develop